magento/magento2-samples/sample-module-custom-deployment-config/README.md

     cp -R <magento2-samples clone dir>/sample-module-custom-deploymentconfig/* <your Magento install dir>/app/code/Magento/CustomDeploymentConfigExample

 ### Update the Magento database and schema
-If you haven't installed the Magento application yet, install it now.
-After it's installed, run the following command:
+If you added the module to an existing Magento installation, run the following command:

     php <your Magento install dir>/bin/magento setup:upgrade